emard/esp32ecp5/circuitpython/README.md

 Power OFF/ON the board without pressing BTN.
-S2 should now enumerate as USB-serial "/dev/ttyACM0" and USB-storage device "Espressif Saola 1 w/WROVER 1.0" what makes it very practical, just copy "ecp5.py" and "blink.bit" to the root of its filesystem and connect to its serial port:
+S2 should now enumerate as USB-serial "/dev/ttyACM0" and USB-storage device "Espressi Saola 1 w/WROVER 1.0" what makes it very practical, just copy "ecp5.py" and "blink.bit" to the root of its filesystem and connect to its serial port: